Drag Shows, Patios, Cocktails: Denver’s Must-Hit LGBTQ+ Bars

-Self-proclaimed as “Denver’s premiere LGBTQIA+ nightclub,” Tracks is likely Denver’s most popular dance spot, residing in the beating heart of colorful RiNo.
+Self-proclaimed as “Denver’s premiere LGBTQIA+ nightclub,” Tracks is one of Denver’s most popular dance spots, residing in the beating heart of RiNo.
 The club is not only friendly to all walks of life and people of all kinds but also to those with varying tastes in music.
-Feel the blood pumping through you to EDM on one dance floor, the heavy bass of rap and hip-hop on another, and carefree pop hits on yet another.
+Feel the blood pumping through you via EDM on one dance floor, or the heavy bass of rap and hip-hop on another, and carefree pop hits on yet another.
 With three massive dance floors, multiple bars, live dancers, frequent events, and the largest LED screens around, there's plenty to keep you busy.

 City Park West

-If we told you there were roughly 15 lesbian bars left in the country, you maybe wouldn't believe us.
+If we told you there were roughly 20 lesbian bars left in the country, you maybe wouldn't believe us.
 But it’s true, and Denver is lucky to have one still in operation.
 Blush & Blu sits in the midst of all the energy of East Colfax and in addition to being one of the few lesbian bars left in the country, also survived a global pandemic and continues to thrive on community support.
-Every night has a theme and food or drink special (flannel Fridays?) so it’s always a good time to pop in, and the bar also has its own line of merch, a percentage of sales which are donated to a local youth LGBTQIA+ organization.
-Be sure to check out Sunday brunch too, or visit anytime for a frothy chai if booze isn’t quite your thing.
+Every night has a theme and food or drink special so it’s always a good time to pop in, especially with its new and improved happy hour.

 Ever find street parking at the southern tip of the Santa Fe art district and notice a cool, gray building with rainbow flags in the windows?
 That’s Trade Bar and it’s worth a stop next time you’re over that way.
 The innocuous building houses an LGBTQIA+-friendly fetish and kink bar offering strong drinks and sexy underground house music.
 Trade serves as a place of community where like-minded people can connect and not only feel safe but also totally welcomed and unjudged.